Rowe Racing: BMW Motorsport factory team

 Starting in 2016 the team received factory support by BMW Motorsport.
 The team entered two BMW F13 M6 GT3 cars in the Blancpain Endurance Series and Sprint Cup.
 After a fourth place at Silverstone the team picked up its first Blancpain Endurance Series win at the prestigious 24 Hours of Spa.
 In 2020 it won both the Nürburgring 24 Hours and the Spa 24 Hours.

 The team participated in the 2021 Deutsche Tourenwagen Masters by fielding two BMW M6 GT3 cars full-time.
 The cars were driven by BMW factory drivers Timo Glock and Sheldon van der Linde, with the latter scoring the team's best result of the season by finishing in fourth place on one occasion.
 On 15 February 2022, the team announced that it would not return to the series in 2022 and instead use the new BMW M4 GT3 cars for endurance racing.
+In 2023 it won the Spa 24 Hours for the third time.